 If an intermittent outage occurs and communication is lost to a meter, how are the missing intervals handled?

 What is the typical Validating, Editing, & Estimation (VEE) methodology used for residential customers?

+Under what conditions would a lack of read (null) typically be replaced with an estimate?
+What data is typically used to determine the amount of the estimate?
+Be specific.

 What is defined as a widespread prolonged outage?

 If a widespread prolonged outage was to occur and communication is lost to a meter, how are the missing intervals handled?

+During a widespread prolonged outage, would a lack of read (null) be replaced with an estimate?
+What data would be used to determine the amount of the estimate?
+Be specific.

+Explain the TDSPs designation of any and all estimates shown in the SMT Portal?
+Under what conditions would an estimate appear as an actual read in the SMT Portal?
 Do the TDSPs utilize other data practices during widespread prolonged outages which may deviate from normal VEE processes?

+Would the TDSPs estimation procedures specifically exclude using general usage information such as aggregated station/sub-station data or systemwide loads to prorate or allocate or otherwise compute missing intervals for individual customers?
+If not excluded, please explain the estimation rationale.

 What will be visible to customers via SMT Portal?